cdio/caio/README.md

 any of the layout files or adding a new one with new key combinations to reproduce those characters.

-Layouts files (with the exception of the default one) are stored in the *keymapsdir* directory.
+Layouts files (with the exception of the default one) are located in the *keymapsdir* directory.

 Like the [VICE](https://en.wikipedia.org/wiki/VICE) emulator, the *RESTORE*